3501 N Lakewood Blvd, Long Beach CA 90808

 You cannot guarantee a set amount or fixed cost because there are so many variables.
 As mentioned above, it is based on your skill and proficiency at performing the required tasks!
 However, it is reasonable to give a ballpark estimate based on the averages.

 A huge factor is the plane that you choose to fly.
-Then, using the 65-70 hour averages we talked about above, you can start to get a rough idea of the cost.
+Then, using the 70 to 75 hour averages we talked about above, you can start to get a rough idea of the cost.

 Once you factor in the instructor’s time, which is charged the same rate whether it is during flight time or ground, you will find these numbers are a reasonable estimate.